jonathan-kee/DNS-Container/readme-cicd.md

 Kodekloud link:
 - https://notes.kodekloud.com/docs/GitHub-Actions-Certification/GitHub-Actions-Core-Concepts/GitHub-Action-Core-Components/page

+### 1. Workflows
+A workflow is a configurable automated process defined by a YAML file.
+It listens for one or more events in your repository and runs one or more jobs.
+Key elements in the example above:
+name: My Awesome App
+A custom label visible in the Actions tab.
+on: push
+Defines the event(s) that trigger the workflow.
+You can specify multiple events and filters.
+You can also trigger workflows via: pull_request schedule (cron jobs) workflow_dispatch (manual run)
+For more triggers, see Events that trigger workflows.

+### 2. Jobs
+A job is a collection of steps executed on the same runner.
+By default, jobs run in parallel, but you can coordinate them using dependencies.

+jobs:
+  unit-testing:
+    name: Unit Testing
+    runs-on: ubuntu-latest
+    steps:
+      # Individual steps go here...

+- Job identifier (unit-testing): used to set dependencies.
+- runs-on: selects the runner environment (ubuntu-latest, windows-latest, etc.).

+If you need to share data between jobs, use artifacts or caches.

+### 3. Steps

 ## Understanding DevOps Pipeline
 *** This section goes into detail to understand CI / CD ***